GioF71/upmpdcli-docker/doc/change-history.md

 Change Date|Major Changes
 ---|---
-2026-04-26|Submodule `master` updated to Subsonic Plugin 0.9.12 2026-04-26|Submodule `edge` updated to Subsonic Plugin 0.9.13 2026-04-20|Submodule `edge` updated to Subsonic Plugin 0.9.12
+2026-05-03|A few improvements to the startup script (see [this issue](https://framagit.org/medoc92/upmpdcli/-/issues/164)) 2026-04-26|Submodule `master` updated to Subsonic Plugin 0.9.12 2026-04-26|Submodule `edge` updated to Subsonic Plugin 0.9.13 2026-04-20|Submodule `edge` updated to Subsonic Plugin 0.9.12